logoThe People's Perspective on Medicine

 What’s the Bottom Line and What to Do?

 First, you will likely read that researchers in the Alzheimer disease mainstream reject this research.
 I characterize this as the “not invented here” phenomenon.
 Funding agencies have spent billions of dollars pursuing other avenues, but so far they have proven almost worthless.
-The idea that they may have overlooked this approach for nearly 40 years will be hard to swallow.
+The idea that they may have overlooked this approach for at least 50 years will be hard to swallow.

-Dr. Hugo Lovheim, the lead author of this research, has been quoted:
+Dr. Hugo Lovheim, the lead author of some of the Swedish research, has been quoted:

 “The identification of a treatable cause [herpes simplex] of the most common dementia disorder is a breakthrough…Whether treatment of herpes infection with antiviral drugs may slow the Alzheimer’s progression is not known, but is certainly worth investigating in clinical studies.”